bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Understanding and identifying unreasonable expectations is the first step in managing client demands.

-- **Defining unreasonable expectations:** Unreasonable expectations often stem from insufficient resources, technological limitations, or clients demanding more work than is feasible within a given timeframe.
-For example, a client may request a complete overhaul of their system within a month, which would typically require several months of dedicated effort.
+- **Assess resource availability:** Evaluate the resources at hand, including time, budget, and team capacity.
+For instance, determine if a client’s request for a system overhaul within a month is feasible by comparing it to the typical several-month timeframe required for such projects.
+- **Analyze technological constraints:** Review the technological limitations that may impact project delivery.
+Determine if the current technology stack can support the client’s requirements without significant modifications or additional investments.
-- **Recognizing the signs:** Compare the client’s requests with past project experiences and your current team’s capabilities.
-If a request significantly exceeds these, it likely falls into the unreasonable category.
-For instance, expecting a feature-rich application from a two-person team in a few weeks when it usually takes a larger team several months is a clear sign.
+- **Evaluating project scope:** Compare the requested work against past project experiences.
+For instance, assess if expecting a feature-rich application from a two-person team in a few weeks is realistic, considering similar projects usually require a larger team and more time.
+- **Benchmark against industry standards:** Measure the client’s demands against industry standards and norms.
+If you’re unsure what’s normal, ask your team lead or Principal.
+This helps in identifying if the expectations are in line with what is typically achievable within the given timeframe and resources.

 Tips and techniques: